boazbk/tcs/lec_00_0_preface.md

 >_"We make ourselves no promises, but we cherish the hope that the unobstructed pursuit of useless knowledge will prove to have consequences in the future as in the past"_ ...
 >_"An institution which sets free successive generations of human souls is amply justified whether or not this graduate or that makes a so-called useful contribution to human knowledge.
 A poem, a symphony, a painting, a mathematical truth, a new scientific fact, all bear in themselves all the justification that universities, colleges, and institutes of research need or require"_, Abraham Flexner, [The Usefulness of Useless Knowledge](https://library.ias.edu/files/UsefulnessHarpers.pdf), 1939.

+>_"I suggest that you take the hardest courses that you can, because you learn the most when you challenge yourself...
+CS 121 I found pretty hard."_, [Mark Zuckerberg](https://youtu.be/xFFs9UgOAlE?t=3646), 2005.

 This is a textbook for an undergraduate introductory course on Theoretical Computer Science.